FelysNeko/daybreak/README.md

 Why daybreak? because `「旭光」之后便是满天的「繁星」`.

+## Usage

+Refer to [example](example) for a full implementation that parses the meta syntax of packrat rules.

 ## References

 This project is inspired by [pegen](https://github.com/python/cpython/tree/main/Tools/peg_generator) the new cpython parser, and the following links are some relevant resources.